ktmac21/ktmac21/README.md

 - 👀  I’m interested in learning all I can about coding!
 - 🌱  I’m currently learning full stack web development at University of Penn's Full Stack coding bootcamp.
 - 💞️  I’m looking to collaborate on front or back end projects.
-- 📫  How to reach me - see my project page.
+- 📫  How to reach me Kates-portfolio-page.

 <!---
 ktmac21/ktmac21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.